inphobia/inphobia.github.io/content/docs/mono/drive/nojuice/index.md

 anecdotal:
 - samsung 840 pro had been powered off for 8 years without any data loss
 - 3 pm1643 drives for 4 months without data loss
-- 20 intel ssd dc s3510, no dataloss after powered off just over a year
+- 20 intel ssd dc s3510, no data loss after powered off just over a year

 the samsung 840 was a surprise, did not expect it would be intact. the others were at or just over the time i would start worrying. that's taking into account the conditions they operated in, how they were stored & the nand technology used. do _not_ take this as gospel.